IBM/data-pre-processing-with-pywren/README.md

 ## 1. Setup a Cloud Object Storage instance

-Set up a Cloud Object Storage (COS) instance in IBM Cloud.
-The COS instance will provide storage for the Watson Studio project, as well as for the running notebook.
+Set up a Cloud Object Storage instance in IBM Cloud.
+The instance will provide storage for the Watson Studio project, as well as for the running notebook.

-If you do not already have a running COS instance, follow these steps to create one.
+If you do not already have a running instance, follow these steps to create one.

 * From the IBM Cloud Catalog, under the Storage category, select [Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage).